Why? Well, because it was close(ish) to one of my "virtual friends" Lee, over at Pink Granite and it's NEWPORT, apparently some sort of sailing Mecca!

 Newport is a strange little town, wonderfully old.
 The brick and cobbled spaghetti-thin streets, full as a goog with lovely wooden houses.
-There was even a pink one.

 Then down a dock, for lobster rolls (yummy) - my goodness me they were good, ridiculously huge, and full of sweet lobster.
 O, and a big bowl of steamed littleneck clams (who said Americans were afraid of garlic?
 Not here they aren't, yummo).
 And the view, was most pleasing to Mr Brown.
-We then visited some of live lobsters at the Aquidneck, where we saw a huge one crush a big clam with his claw.
-I hope he was their show piece, not someones dinner.

 Now, I'll admit to a little trepidation, these seemingly lovely people could have been "grooming" for ... ooo 2 years ... so they could smash us over the head and drag us off into the endless woods.
 Or, perhaps in real life we just wouldn't get along, I'm sure none of us reveal our completely 'real' selves in these bloggages.